XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 1. [Node.js](https://nodejs.org/en/download/) (v10.15.3 or higher)
 2. Install [Yarn](https://yarnpkg.com/en/docs/install) (v1.17.3 or higher) or [NPM](https://www.npmjs.com/get-npm) (v6.4.1 or higher)
-3. Add your Seed, Client, and specify testnet/mainnet in .env file.
-Example .env file is provided in the source code below.
-4. Run `yarn install` or `npm install` to install dependencies
-5. Start the app with `yarn dev` or `npm dev`
 ## Source Code

 You can find the complete source code for all of this tutorial's examples in the [code samples section of this website's repository]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/).